How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and allow it to run for approximately three minutes.
-This should eliminate any obstructions from your shower drain.
+Then, turn on the vacuum and allow it to run for around three minutes.
+This will help clear any blockages in your shower drain.

 Method | Supplies Needed | Steps |